giacomote/AutoHotkeyProject1/scripts/AutoInsertText/README.md

   options.

 ## 🔧 Settings & personalization
-The inserted texts are specific to each application and must be set in the `data\inputs.json` file.
+The inserted texts must be set in the `data\inputs.json` file.

 ### Syntax
 The `data\inputs.json` file must respect the following notation: